qiboteam/qibocal/doc/source/getting-started/rbprotocols/rbprotocols.rst

 .. code-block:: python

-    from qibocal.calibrations.protocols.fitting_methods import fit_exp1_func
     # Make the experiment calculate its own ground state probability,
     # it will be appended to the data.
-    experiment.apply(standardrb.groundstate_probability)
+    standardrb.post_processing_sequential(experiment)
     # Now the data attribute of the experiment object has all its needs
     # for the desired signal (ground state survival probability) to
     # be fitted and plotted.
-    # For that use the custom designed ``Result``class, use a single
-    # exponential decay model for fitting.
-    result = standardrb.StandardRBResult(experiment.dataframe, fit_exp1_func)
-    # With the result class multiple figure can be build and stored and when
-    # the report is needed all of these figure will be shown in one report.
-    result.single_fig()
-    result.report().show()
+It only has to be aggregated.
+    df_aggr = standardrb.get_aggregational_data(experiment)
+    # The build_report functions knows how to plot the aggregated data along
+    # with the sequential data and returns the report figure.
+    fig = standardrb.build_report(experiment, df_aggr)
+    fig.show()

 .. image:: images/Example_standardRB_report.png
   :width: 600